-- Facilitate the translation of new insights from structural biology, computational biology, and systems biology (multiscale modeling and commonly used approaches to validate hypotheses such as genomics, proteomics and cellular biology) to understand the etiology and pathogenesis of HIV coinfections and HIV-related OIs. - Develop in vitro techniques and animal models to propagate and define the life cycles of the opportunistic pathogens associated with HIV disease. - Develop and validate diagnostic assays for the reliable and rapid identification of HIV-associated OIs, including stable, inexpensive, easy-to-perform assays appropriate for use in developing countries. - Facilitate collaborative and interdisciplinary studies to elucidate the etiology and pathogenesis of HIV OIs and coinfections (e.g., TB and HCV).
+Facilitate the translation of new insights from structural biology, computational biology, and systems biology (multiscale modeling and commonly used approaches to validate hypotheses such as genomics, proteomics, metabolomics, and cellular biology) to understand the etiology and pathogenesis of HIV coinfections and HIV-related Ols.

+- Develop in vitro techniques and novel animal models to propagate and define the life cycles of the opportunistic pathogens and coinfections associated with HIV disease. - Develop and validate diagnostic assays for the reliable and rapid identification of HIV-associated Ols, including stable, inexpensive, easy-to-perform assays appropriate for use in developing countries. - Facilitate collaborative and interdisciplinary studies to elucidate the etiology and pathogenesis of significant HIV OIs and coinfections (e.g., TB and

-OBJECTIVE-D: Pathogenesis of Metabolic and Body Composition Change
+OBJECTIVE-E: Pathogenesis of Metabolic and Body Composition Change

-Define the etiology, pathophysiology, and consequences of HIV infection and treatmentrelated metabolic disorders, body composition changes, endocrine dysfunction, and cardiovascular disease in diverse populations across the spectrum of age and gender in national and international settings.
+Define the etiology, pathophysiology, and consequences of HIV infection and treatmentrelated metabolic disorders, body composition changes, nutritional status, endocrine dysfunction, oral health status, and cardiovascular disease in diverse populations across the spectrum of age and gender in national and international settings.

-- Define the mechanisms underlying alterations in metabolism, body composition, endocrine function, growth and development, and the risks of atherosclerotic cardiovascular, vascular, renal, bone, skeletal muscle, and skin disease to determine: - the effects of antiviral therapies and suppression of virus replication; - the influence of disease stages, including the degree of initial immunosuppression and immune reconstitution; - > the contributions of individual virologic and host factors, including genetic loci; and - the contributions of OIs, hormonal dysregulation, and other consequences of HIV infection. - Study the impact of HIV on an aging population, including the implications of HIV infection for cardiovascular, metabolic, bone, skeletal muscle, skin, and renal diseases. - Employ therapies that effectively suppress HIV replication to probe the pathogenic mechanisms underlying alterations in metabolism, body composition, growth and development, diabetes, and bone, skeletal muscle, skin, renal, and atherosclerotic cardiovascular disease. - Determine factors associated with clinical response or lack of response to therapeutic interventions against AIDS-associated metabolic and body composition changes, impaired growth and development, diabetes, and bone, skeletal muscle, skin, renal, and atherosclerotic cardiovascular disease.
+- Define the mechanisms underlying alterations in metabolism, body composition, nutritional status, endocrine function, growth and development, and the risks of atherosclerotic cardiovascular, vascular, renal, bone, skeletal muscle, oral manifestations, and skin disease to determine: - the effects of antiviral therapies and suppression of virus replication; - ▶ the influence of disease stages, including the degree of initial immunosuppression and immune reconstitution: - ▶ the contributions of individual virologic and host factors, including genetic loci; - the contributions of Ols, hormonal dysregulation, and other consequences of HIV infection; - the role of nutritional status on malabsorption, malnutrition, immune status and exacerbation of metabolic disorders, comorbidities, and HIV pathogenesis; and - ▶ the influence of hormones on HIV pathogenesis. - Study the impact of HIV on an aging population, including the implications of HIV infection for cardiovascular, metabolic, bone, skeletal muscle, skin, oral, and renal diseases. - Define the relationship between natural aging and HIV-induced pathological changes in multiple organ systems both without and on treatment. - Employ therapies that effectively suppress HIV replication to probe the pathogenic mechanisms underlying alterations in metabolism, body composition, nutritional status, growth and

+- development, diabetes, and bone, skeletal muscle, skin, renal, oral, and atherosclerotic cardiovascular disease. - Determine factors associated with clinical response or lack of response to therapeutic interventions against AIDS-associated metabolic and body composition changes, impaired growth and development, diabetes, and bone, skeletal muscle, skin, renal, and atherosclerotic cardiovascular disease.